kludge-cs/flussomodoro/README.md

 # ⏱️ Flussomodoro

-Terminal-based time manager to achieve a state of flow
+Terminal-based time manager for achieving a state of flow

 ## 🛠️ Installation